Wolf-Dietrich Wilcke: World War II

 World War II in Europe began on Friday, 1 September 1939, when German forces invaded Poland.
 Wilcke, who at the time was still a member of 3.
 Staffel (3rd squadron) of JG 53, flew missions over Poland.
 He claimed his first aerial victory on 7 November 1939, over the Western Front when he shot down an Armée de l'Air (French Air Force) Potez 630, a twin-engined fighter, near Völklingen during the Phoney War.
 For this achievement he was awarded the Iron Cross 2nd Class (Eisernes Kreuz 2.
 Klasse) on 25 November 1939.

 From 2–16 January 1940, Wilcke and other pilots from III.
 Gruppe went on a ski vacation to the Vorarlberg.
 On 11 March 1940, he shot down another Potez at an altitude of 7000 m near the "three-nations-corner" north of Metz.
-He claimed his third victory at 2:55 pm on 25 March.
+He claimed his third victory at 2:55 p.m. on 25 March.
 7. Staffel engaged a flight of Morane-Saulnier M.S.406 at 4000 m.
 In the resulting aerial battle, Wilcke shot down one of the Moranes over Diedenhofen.

 Battle of France and Britain

 The Battle of France, the German invasion of France and the Low Countries, began on 10 May 1940.
 On 18 May 1940, he engaged in aerial combat with eight French Curtiss P-36 Hawk fighter aircraft and was shot down west of Rethel.
 His victor may have been sous lieutenant Camille Plubeau.
 Wilcke bailed out and was taken prisoner of war.
 Following the armistice with France, he and Mölders, who had also been a prisoner of war, returned to the unit on 30 June 1940.
 Wilcke was promoted to Hauptmann the next day and again took command of 7.
 Staffel.
 On 11 July 1940, he was awarded the Iron Cross 1st Class (Eisernes Kreuz 1.
 Klasse).
+III.
+Gruppe had moved to Rennes Airfield on 22 June where they patrolled the costal area of Brittany.
+On 10 July, the Gruppe relocated to an airfield at Lanvéoc-Poulmic, sometimes referred to as Brest-South airfield.
+Here, they flew their first combat missions during the Battle of Britain on 11 August, escorting Junkers Ju 87 dive bombers attacking British shipping.